databricks/diviner/docs/grouped_pmdarima.rst

     *[Optional]* Used exclusively for ``Pipeline`` based models that include an endogeneous transformer such as ``BoxCoxEndogTransformer`` or ``LogEndogTransformer``.
 Default: ``True`` (although it only applies *if* the ``model_template`` type passed in is a ``Pipeline`` that contains a transformer).
+    An inversion of the endogeneous regression term can be helpful for distributions that are highly non-normal.
+    For further reading on what the purpose of these functions are, why they are used, and how they might be applicable to a given time series, see this `link <https://en.wikipedia.org/wiki/Data_transformation_(statistics)>`_.

 exog
     *[Optional]* If the original model was trained with an exogeneous regressor elements, the prediction will require these